zuozhenggh/learning-library/analytics-library/adw-oac/lab3/lab3.md

 ## It works

 You have achieved:
-- Connection from Oracle Analytics Cloud to Autonomous Database.
+- Connection from Oracle Analytics Cloud to Autonomous Database
-- Preparation of datasets.
+- Preparation of datasets
-- Visualizations to analyse the data.
+- Visualizations to analyse the data

 Congratulations!
 Well done!